Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 "A who what now?"
 Akiyama asked.

 Powell clicked the control for the slideshow he'd prepared.
 "This evil fooker.
 Cameron White, serial killer, sadist and generally charming bloke.
 Corti abducted him right out of the prison yard during an exercise break.
-Sparked quite the fookin' manhunt and an inquiry...nothing came of 'em of course because at the time nobody knew we needed to be thinking about alien abductions."
+Sparked quite the fookin' manhunt and an inquiry... nothing came of 'em of course because at the time nobody knew we needed to be thinking about alien abductions."

 A list of White's crimes filled the whole slide, and the two after it.
 "Dead, nowadays, but not before he terrorized the orbital shipyards at Irbzrk and killed dozens of ETs.
 Obviously, we can't allow scenarios like this in the future, if for no other reason than it makes the rest of us look bad."